|

 Philodendron hederaceum is known to science as a hemiepiphytic vine.

-tree branch or they may begin as a seed dropped on the ground which then proceeds
+branch or they may begin as a seed dropped on the ground which

-to climb.
-They do not need soil to survive
+proceeds to climb.
+P. hederaceum does not necessarily need soil to survive

 For information on the pollination and